Employee Development: How to grow your employees when you can't promote them

 There's a lot you can do to avoid becoming a Dilbert comic

-There are many ways to grow people that does not require a promotion or financial bonus.
-Any of the ideas below can help you tap into powerful intrinsic motivation that can boost morale and motivate your team members.
+There are many ways you can grow people that does not require a promotion or financial bonus.
+Any of the ideas below can help you tap into powerful intrinsic motivation that can boost the morale and motivate your team members.

 1) Consider lateral moves

-Moving up in your organization is not the only way people can grow.
-A change in responsibility or role can be just as refreshing and motivating.
+Moving up in your organization is not the only way your people can grow.
+A change in responsibility or role can be just as refreshing and motivating for them.

 Brian Halligan, CEO of HubSpot, is a big fan of this approach.
 He discusses it in a great TEDx talk below on "Inbound HR" that reflects on managing Millennials: (lateral moves are discussed starting at the 8:05 mark)